 What is culture?

-There are several definitions of culture that you can read about in an online dictionary.
+Culture is defined in a variety of ways.
 My favorite definition is the one by the Peace Corps.

 Why is it important to learn about culture when you study a language?